 The Master’s programme in Collaborative and Industrial Design (CoID) focuses on design's role in society.
-It provides skills to work as as design entrepreneurs and in a range of roles within industry, business, communities, education and the government.
-The programme extends industrial design into interaction design, service design, co-design and other emerging fields in which design activities can enhance the quality of the environment and people’s life.
+It provides skills to work as design entrepreneurs and in a range of roles within industry, business, communities, education and the government.
+The programme extends the industrial design into interaction design, service design, co-design and other emerging fields in which design activities can enhance the quality of the environment and people’s life.
 Students learn empathic, critical, strategic and technical skills needed in design innovation processes.
-They are also encouraged to explore novel roles in design industry.
+They are also encouraged to explore novel roles in the design industry.

 The CoID programme perceives design as a human-centred and multidisciplinary collaborative activity.
-It provides its students creative skills in problem-setting, problem-solving, and teamwork.
+It provides its students with creative skills in problem-setting, problem-solving, and teamwork.
 Over the duration of the programme, students develop an understanding of design in relation to contemporary culture and to the innovation system, be it local or global, private or public.
 The students achieve an ability to design, lead design work, and collaborate with non-designers, and thus gain the skills to shape change in contemporary communities and companies.